HanCreation/HanCreation/README.md

 ## Hello there 👋
 What is going on guys my name is Han,  and Welcome to my github!
-This page contains of repositories of my work in diverse fields, such as AI, Software Engineering, and Video Editing.
+This page contains repositories of my work/mini-project/projects in diverse fields, such as AI, Software Engineering, and Video Editing.
 Right now, I'm currently learning AI in Binus University

 Nice to meet you!